Optimal maintenance planning of existing structures using monitoring data

 Development of cracks from the defects can be critical and a reliability-based approach using information from monitoring can be a useful method to ensure that the reliability of the blades remains at a satisfactory level during the whole lifetime.

 During the first part of the thesis the ESR will work at Phimeca in order to perform a literature review and state of the art on maintenance planning methodologies and to experience probabilistic methods for reliability assessment of structures.
-During this period at Phimeca, the ESR will also benefit from existing experience at IFSTTAR in Champs-sur-Marne (with A. Orcesi).
+During this period at Phimeca, the ESR will also benefit from existing experience at Ifsttar in Marne-la-Vallée (with Dr André Orcesi).
 The ESR will then perform a secondment at BAM where the ESR will work on uncertainties of monitoring techniques.
-Back to Phimeca, these uncertainties will be taken into account inside the bayesian approach.
+Back to Phimeca, these uncertainties will be taken into account inside the Bayesian approach.
 The ESR will then perform a secondment at EPFL to work on admissible damage level which constitutes a crucial point for maintenance optimization.
-The ESR will then finish its work at Phimeca with, once again, the benefit of working also with IFSTTAR.
+The ESR will then finish its work at Phimeca with, once again, the benefit of working also with Ifsttar.

 - An innovative methodology will result from the thesis.